TeleSign/java_telesign/README.rst

 Testing
 -------

-You will need junit_ installed to generate and run the tests.
-You can execute the test by running **ant junit**.

-The easiest way to run the tests is to install `junit
+Although tests will be run every time you compile the project.
+Test cases can also be specifically executed by executing:
+**mvn test**
+For skipping running of test cases by default, please execute:
+**mvn package -Dmaven.test.skip=true**
-<http://junit.org/>`_.
-Tests are located in the *test/* directory.
+Tests report are located in the *target/release/surefire-reports/* directory.
+For generating Test reports please execute:
+**mvn site**

 Support and Feedback
 --------------------